Bachelor of Science in Computer Science (BSCS)

 Computer Networking and Communications Track

-This will provide students with knowledge of networking computers in different network topologies such as local and wide area networks, the OSI model, data communication hardware, software and applications, network protocols and standards, performance analysis, etc.
+This track will provide students with knowledge of networking computers in different network topologies such as local and wide area networks, the OSI model, data communication hardware, software and applications, network protocols and standards, performance analysis, etc.

 Information Systems Engineering Track